parin225/Data-Visualization-Team-Project/README.md

 1. **Note(1): Within Juptyer Notebook - we created a cell (#2) for you to insert your username and password**We loaded each of the dataframes (ART/Life Expectancy/Aids/Death) into the MySQL database via connection_string followed by creating an engine. **Also change your username and password within the connection_string**
 ***Note(2): Log into MySQL Database and download the ***hiv_aids.sql*** from our github repository which will create our HIV_AIDS database to then load the dataframes into the database.

-2. Within our Github repository, we created a MySWL we uploaded the 4 dataframes from Jupyter notebook into the mySQL database and created 4 tables relative to each CSV file/dataframe.
+2. Within our Github repository, we created a MySQL we uploaded the 4 dataframes from Jupyter notebook into the MySQL database and created 4 tables relative to each CSV file/dataframe.
 We also created two Primary keys: For the AIDS df the primary key is  “country_id” and Primary key for the Life Expectancy/ART/Deaths dfs is “foriegn_id.”

 *Flask- (app.py)/JS*
 2(a) **Note(3): Within the Flask file/app.py remember to set your MySQL username and password.**